Interatrial septum: At birth

 At birth, there is a reversal in the pressure gradient between the atria, resulting in functional closure of the valve of the foramen ovale.
 Permanent anatomical closure of the foramen ovale occurs with time in normal infants.
-Inappropriate closure of the foramen ovale results in patent foramen ovale.
+Inappropriate failure of closure of the foramen ovale results in patent foramen ovale.

 Clinical significance

 An Atrial septal defect is a relatively common heart malformation that occurs when the interatrial septum fails to develop properly.

 Persistence of the ostium secundum is the most common atrial septal defect.
 Additionally, in a subset of the population, the foramen ovale is not overtly patent but the two septa have not fused.
 In normal physiologic circumstances, the septum primum acts as a one-way valve preventing blood flow as described above; but, if pathologic conditions cause right atrial pressure to exceed left atrial pressure, blood may flow through the foramen ovale from right to left.

 Failure of the septum primum to fuse with the endocardial cushion can lead to an ostium primum atrial septal defect.
 This is the second most common type of atrial septal defect and is commonly seen in Down syndrome.
 Typically, this defect will cause a shunt to occur from the left atrium to the right atrium.
 Children born with this defect may be asymptomatic, however, over time pulmonary hypertension and the resulting hypertrophy of the right side of the heart will lead to a reversal of this shunt.
 This reversal is called Eisenmenger syndrome.

 Lipomatous atrial septal hypertrophy (LASH) is the fat deposition in the infoldings of the interatrial septum adjacent to the true atrial septum.
 It is shaped like a “dumbbell” because the deposition is located at the above and the below the fossa ovalis, sparing the fossa itself.
 The incidence of LASH increases with older age and obesity.
 On CT scan, it shows homogeneous, dumbbell mass which is non-enhancing at the interatrial septum.
 MRI shows extension of the mass into interventricular septum and ventricular wall.